albertomh/djereo/docs/src/featurelist.md

 a UUID as a primary key instead of the default `BigAutoField`.
 This is used by the models in the existing 'users' app and can be used by any new models you create.

+Utility abstract models `CreatedAtModel`, `UpdatedAtModel` and `DeletedAtModel` (for soft-deletion) are available to store timestamps.

 <!-- markdownlint-disable MD013 line-length -->
 ## <img src="https://simpleicons.org/icons/postgresql.svg" width="25" alt="postgres elephant logo"> Postgres database {#postgres-database}
 <!-- markdownlint-enable MD013 line-length -->